 The countp parameter references memory into which the number of records discarded from the database is copied.

-The DB->truncate() method may fail and return one of the following non-zero errors:
+The Db::truncate() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

 A transactional database environment operation was selected to resolve a deadlock.